Lionmeow/AcceleratorThings/README.md

 All accelerator variants are able to be purchased from the ProntoMart as soon as the accelerator is unlocked.

 This mod is built via [MelonLoader](https://github.com/LavaGang/MelonLoader/) and thus requires it to work

+Credit to KomiksPL for helping immensely with the Addressables and shop systems.